HelpfulLamb/coog-world/README.md

             - This file also gives step-by-step instructions on how to install the repository in order to host locally. server (Folder)
             - This folder contains the backend of the web application.
-            - To use the backend, you are required to have downloaded and added the .env file to the server folder.
+            - To use the backend, you are required to create a ".env" file in the server folder and add the text from "env.txt" to the ".env" file.
             - More installation instructions are located further below. react-app (folder)
             - This folder is located in the client folder and serves as the frontend of the web application.